0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-23-full-node-basics.md

 ## What's next?

-In a future post in this series, we'll talk about running full nodes on the Libra network.
+In a future post in this series, we'll talk about running full nodes on the Diem network.